 - Illustrations – to reinforce the message

-Today I’m going to be teaching you how to do lettering on a chalkboard.
+My name is Jimbo, and today I’m going to be teaching you how to do lettering on a chalkboard.

 Sounds good right?